-Shrubs planted for screening purpose should be given a proper culture and sufficient room in which to grow.
+Shrubs planted for screening purpose should be given a proper culture and be spaced based on expected size at maturitysufficient room in which to grow.
+Most soils in the Carrboro area are poorly drained.
+Planting depth where poor drainage exists show be dependent upon the water needs of the tree species.
+If the species is more sensitive to poor drainage, the tree should be planted higher than existing grade, not to exceed one quarter of the root ball above grade.
+If a wire cage surrounds the root ball, it should be removed prior to planting.
+Back fill should then be sloped gradually from the top of the root ball to the existing grade.
+Gravel placed at the bottom of the hole, underneath the shrub, will not improve drainage.
 Many of the guidelines for tree planting listed in Section E-5 also apply to shrubs.
 However, because specific requirements vary considerably between shrub types, this Appendix does not attempt to generalize the needs of all shrubs.
 For detailed planting information on individual species, refer to: Landscape Plants of the Southeast by R. Gordon Halfacre and Anne R. Shawcroft.
 A copy of this book is available in the Carrboro Planning Department or by contacting Sparks Press, P.O.
 Box 26747, Raleigh, N.C.
 27611.